mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 ### Impact on the financial statements
 In sum, investing will have three impacts on the financial statements:
-1) Capitalization: increases assets and equity
+1) Balance sheet: + long-term assets and funding (+ debt or - cash).
-2) Income statement: Capitalization leads to higher and stable net income in the short term.
+2) Income statement: + depreciation expense.
+   - Capitalization leads to higher and stable net income in the short term.
-     - Lumpy investments are smoothed out over time to match the cost of the asset with the revenues it generates
+   - Lumpy investments are smoothed out over time to match the cost of the asset with the revenues it generates.
 3) Operating Cash flows: When asset costs are capitalized, they are reported as _investing cash outflows_.
-(In contrast, if they were expensed, they are reported as _operating cash outflows_)
+(In contrast, if they were expensed, they are reported as _operating cash outflows_).

 ---
 :mag_right: Example Apple 2010 [5 min]